aminrj/aminrj.github.io/_posts/2024-02-02-Intro-Cloud-Native-Teck.md

 Up until now, the container we have created have been stored and run locally on your machine.
 Before you can deploy the container into Kubernetes, you will need to upload your container image data and provide a way for Kubernetes to fetch the image.

-For this, we use what we call a container registery.
+For this, we use what we call a container registry.
-Docker Hub is a popular choice as a container registery, particularly when it comes to public container images.
+Docker Hub is a popular choice as a container registry, particularly when it comes to public container images.
-You will need a Docker Hub account to start uploading images to the registery.
+You will need a Docker Hub account to start uploading images to the registry.
 Go to the Docker Hub website and create a free account.

 Once the repository is setup, Docker is authenticated and your image is tagged, you can push the image to the repository with: